Forest industry development

 How we help keep the forest industry competitive.

 On this page Skip this page navigation

 Forest industry programs

-The Ministry of Natural Resources and Forestry has programs and initiatives to help keep the forest industry competitive.
+The Ministry of Northern Development, Mines, Natural Resources and Forestry has programs and initiatives to help keep the forest industry competitive.
 We also promote innovation and investment in the forestry sector alongside the consumption of Ontario wood.

 The primary forest industry produces lumber, pulp and paper.

 Secondary (or value-added) industries produce items like paper bags, cardboard boxes or wooden furniture.

 By connecting industry, associations and governments, we strengthen Ontario’s forest products sector.

 Efforts to stimulate demand for Ontario-based forest products include:

 - building consumer awareness of local wood products through Ontario Wood